sustrik/tiles/README.md

 Note 1: If you need sequence `@{` to appear in the output (and not be treated like an embedded expression) it can be done like this: `@{'@'}{`

-Note 2: The trailing whitespace that is required to keep the rectangular shape of a tile doesn't get into the output.
+Note 2: With `t/`, the trailing whitespace that is required to keep the rectangular shape of a tile doesn't get into the output.
 This makes the algorithm friendy to different tools that complain about whitespace at the end of a line.